8ta4/quest/README.md

 - If your current answer is "yes", press `Right arrow` to hide the answer.

 - If your current answer is "no", press `Left arrow` to hide the answer.

-- If your current answer is "no", pressing `Right arrow` will change your answer to "yes".

 > How do I get to the next question?